SuttonNet

 No time to update your site?

-Ask SuttonNet to update your Bizazz website for you.
+Ask us to update your Bizazz website for you.
 We can work with your photos, full text or notes.

 SEO & webpage structure

-Use custom heading styles (h1, h2,...) for main topics: don't invent your own headings with bold, italics etc. The higher level the heading has (h1 is top), the bigger the weighting that search engines give to its words.
+Use your site's custom heading styles (h1, h2,...) for main topics.
+The higher level the heading has (h1 is top), the bigger the weighting that search engines give to its words.
 Include important search terms (keywords or key phrases) in these headings.

 Create page titles and menu names that include keywords.
-Write a relevant, unique metadescription for each webpage*.
+Write a relevant, unique metadescription for each webpage that your customers/target market is most interested in.
 Stay within recommended lengths:

 • metadescriptions: <150-160 characters including spaces;

-• webpage titles: aim at no more than 60-65 characters including spaces: limit is 70;
+• webpage titles: aim at no more than 60-65 characters including spaces.

 Webpage content

-Keep page content on topic - relevant to the page title and (sub)headings - and communicate naturally.
-Don't resort to old tricks such as keyword stuffing; even if you fool a search engine, you'll repel customers.
+Keep content on topic - relevant to your page title and headings.
+Communicate naturally, human to human.
+Don't resort to tricks such as keyword stuffing; even if you fool a search engine, you'll repel potential customers.

 • Imagery